doriguzzi/pess-security/README.md

 PARAMETER is the most representative parameter of the experiment.
 In the case of the comparison with the application-agnostic approach, *Load*  is used to indicate the network load expressed in Erlang configured for the experiment (between 1000 and 20000).
 For the scalability experiments, the network degree and the region size are used instead.

-Each line summarises the outcome of a service provisioning with the following information:
+Each line summarises the outcome of provisioning a security service request with PESS and contains the following information:

 | Field                  | Description                                                  |
 | ---------------------- | ------------------------------------------------------------ |